Continued from – “Dwelling in Ireland”

 Once the market was set, I fetched Owie from the van and walked the Strand Hill beach, past surf lessons on foamy shore break, past low tide algae ribbons, around the point and along the abandoned edge of the sandy bay.
 The flat-topped Knocknarea lurked in the foreground, rising into misty clouds.
 Losing ourselves in the spongy grass of the dunes, we circled back to the van, where I left the dog, and donned my rain pants and “Wellies” (Wellingtons are rubber boots) for the guaranteed swampy conditions in the glen.
 Then I set off on the bike.

 I hugged the edge (the left edge) of the narrow rural road, sharing with minivans and motorcycles hoping for a weekend ray of sun at the beach.
-Left up a hill marked for Queen Meave’s cairn and I began to climb, pumping my sea legs harder than I had in months.
+Then left up a hill marked for Queen Meave’s cairn.
+I began to climb, pumping my sea legs harder than I had in months.
 It felt nice, that anaerobic burn, felt alive.
 But I was happy when the vegetation peeled apart to reveal a low, crumbling stone basin.
 I stopped to peer inside the ancient well, and then hoisted the bike into the bushes and chained it to a tree.
 I crossed the small lane and ducked through a wall of shrub into the hidden entrance.

-Two forgotten stone walls stood eaten by vines, and a twisted metal gate sagged down the mountain side on broken hinges.
+Two forgotten stone walls stood eaten by vines, and a twisted metal gate sagged down the mountain on broken hinges.
 To the left of the path, a curtain of moss dripped from exposed tree roots in the steep hillside and to the right a cliff dropped away.
 I sloshed through several inches of standing water and descended into the heart of the mountain.

 Here the earth had split perfectly open, fifty meters of flat soft floor, and vertical rock walls equally as tall.
-This type of rock fragmented square, appearing as blocks laid by some ancient giant hand.
+This type of rock fragmented square, shaped like blocks laid by some ancient giant hand.
 Long lines of ivy dove down the cliffs from the forest above, and straight down the center of the glen, a line of five tall, mature trees marched.
 There was magic here.
 The rain reached in as mist, filtered and refined by the leaves above, like being underground.
 Light danced down green and gold.

 The walls opened again, just slightly, to a boulder garden.
 A spring trickled from the wall, a dripping mossy fountain, staining the stone rust orange.
-So perfect and straight that I had to walk up and touch the stone, to convince myself it was not man laid.
+So perfect and straight that I had to walk up and touch the stone, to convince myself it was not man made.